 - One of the Gantz weapons, the Y-Gun, uses it to send captured enemies to an as yet unknown location.

-- Marvel Comics The Mighty Thor universe: Enchantress from is a goddess of Asgard who seems to have two modes of teleporting.
+- The Mighty Thor: Villainess Enchantress seems to have two modes of teleporting.
 Depending on the Writer, there might be Unsound Effects:

 - Casual and subdued, departing without much fanfare, then appearing in a similar manner a short-ish distance away, but it's slow.